Updated for 2025

 How is salary calculated in Malaysia?

-Your gross salary includes your base pay, fixed allowances (travel, housing, etc.), and any monthly bonuses.
-From this, four mandatory deductions are subtracted: EPF (11% for employees), SOCSO (wage-bracket based), EIS (0.2% of gross), and PCB (progressive income tax).
+Your gross salary includes your base pay, fixed allowances, and any monthly bonuses.
+From this, four mandatory deductions are subtracted: EPF (11%), SOCSO, EIS (0.2%), and PCB.
 The result is your net take-home pay.

 Who needs to pay PCB in Malaysia?

-PCB (Potongan Cukai Bulanan) applies to all employees earning above the minimum threshold (approximately RM34,000 annually after EPF relief).
+PCB applies to all employees earning above the minimum threshold (approximately RM34,000 annually after EPF relief).
 Your employer deducts PCB monthly and remits it to LHDN.
-At year-end, you file a tax return and may receive a refund if too much was deducted.

 What is the difference between SOCSO and EIS?

-SOCSO (PERKESO) provides coverage for workplace injuries, occupational diseases, and invalidity.
-EIS (Employment Insurance System) provides temporary financial assistance if you lose your job.
-Both are mandatory for Malaysian employees, with contributions shared between employee and employer.
+SOCSO (PERKESO) covers workplace injuries and invalidity.
+EIS provides temporary financial assistance if you lose your job.
+Both are mandatory.

 Can I opt out of EPF contributions?

-No. EPF is mandatory for all Malaysian employees and permanent residents under the Employees Provident Fund Act 1991.
-However, employees above age 55 contribute at a reduced rate (5.5%), and those above age 60 contribute at 5.5% with reduced employer contributions.
+No. EPF is mandatory for all Malaysian employees and permanent residents under the EPF Act 1991.

 How do I calculate my net salary after all deductions?

-Use the free DuitTools salary calculator above.
-Simply enter your monthly salary, any bonuses, and fixed allowances.
-The calculator instantly shows your EPF, SOCSO, EIS, and PCB deductions, plus your final net take-home pay and your employer's total cost.
+Use the free DuitTools salary calculator.
+Simply enter your monthly salary and the tool instantly shows your EPF, SOCSO, EIS, and PCB deductions, plus your final take-home pay.

 Ready to Calculate Your Take-Home Pay?

-Use our free salary calculator to get an instant, detailed breakdown of your salary — including EPF, SOCSO, EIS, and PCB.
+Use our free salary calculator to get an instant, detailed breakdown of your salary.